 So, the next time you’re having one of those days.
 Do it.
 Grab the remote and give yourself permission to let your toddler watch a show.

 Did I miss anything?
-What are your favorite shows to let your toddler watch?
+What are your favorite educational shows for toddlers?

 Share in the comments below.